The Bandana

 She came running, tears in her eyes, little Telemachus trotting behind her.
 She held out a small fold of orange cloth, a bandana, that she had made out of a bit of extra fabric from which she had made a blouse.
 She had already packed a few white handkerchiefs for him in his satchel, but this one was special.
 She loved the color, it reminded her of sunsets and orange Pippin apples, like the ones in their orchard from which she made Elliott’s favorite pies.
 She placed the new bandana around his neck and lovingly tied it.
 She said it would have to stand in for her while they were apart, close and warm around him.
 With that, he quickly turned and following the calls from the other men, he opened the gate and moved off, leaving his world behind.

 A cold rain came down, as daylight fell.
 The remains of now Capt.
 Elliott Libby lay by the road.
 In his hand was a wad of orange cloth.
 When the orderlies came to retrieve his body, the cloth fell to the ground.
-There it lay, almost indistinguishable, from the red ochre-colored mud of Georgia, to be forgotten or perhaps to be found and repurposed by someone as a cloth to clean a rifle or polish a pair of boots; or maybe to just to lie there and became one with the earth, the blending of Hanna’s love and Elliott’s sweat and blood, left behind on a foreign field of battle, as has happened millions of times throughout the history of mankind: A forgotten bit of cloth, a forgotten man, a forgotten human tragedy.
+There it lay, almost indistinguishable from the red ochre-colored mud of Georgia, to be forgotten or perhaps to be found and repurposed by someone as a cloth to clean a rifle or polish a pair of boots; or maybe just to lie there and become one with the earth, the blending of Hanna’s love and Elliott’s sweat and blood, left behind on a road far from home.